milgra/zenmusic/README.md

 first version

+finish sort and filter
-if track number exists, use that in file name make instead of gmake, debug, release targets -g -O3, install ffmpeg and sdl2 if needed title/aritst/info egy textfield legyen, ugy konnyebb shadow is, time bar passed/remaining
+use callbacks in view generator if track number exists, use that in file name make instead of gmake, debug, release targets -g -O3, install ffmpeg and sdl2 if needed title/aritst/info egy textfield legyen, ugy konnyebb shadow is, time bar passed/remaining